YashdalfTheGray/federator/README.md

 ### Installation

+The easiest way to install this tool is to grab the built binary from the releases, put it somewhere that is in your path, run a quick `chmod +x <path_to_federator>` and you'll be good to go.

-The best way to "install" this tool is to pull down the repository and run `make`.
+The other way to get this tool is to pull down the repository and run `make`.
 This will put a file called `federator` in the `bin` folder in the root of the project directory.

 ## Running